aerialls/blog/content/posts/ubuntu-image-with-packer-and-ansible-for-proxmox.md

 ![Packer role in Proxmox](/images/proxmox/packer-role.png)

 After that, create a new Packer user.
-For me, I've created it inside the `Linux PAM standard authentication` realm so the username will be `packer@pve`.
+For me, I've created it inside the `Proxmox VE authentication server` realm so the username will be `packer@pve`.

 ![Packer user in Proxmox](/images/proxmox/packer-user.png)